mezhang111/Human-Pose-Estimation/README.md

-# Machine Perception - SS2022
-# Project 1: 3D Human Pose and Shape Estimation from RGB Images
+# 3D Human Pose and Shape Estimation from RGB Images

-The goal of this project is to gain experience on implementing a human pose and shape (HPS in short) estimation model from RGB images.
-This is still a challenging problem due to complex human poses and shapes, lack of 3D labels etc. We expect you to come up with clever and innovative ways to improve the existing methods.

 ## Getting Started
 This code has been implemented and tested with python >= 3.7.